nus-cs2103-AY2122S2/ip/docs/README.md

 Marks a task with 'X' to show that it has been completed

+Check and obtain the taskNumber of the chosen task with `list`

 Example of usage: `mark [taskNumber]`

 ### `unmark` - Removes the mark from a task

 Removes the 'X' that marks a task as done to show that it has not yet been completed

+Check and obtain the taskNumber of the chosen task with `list`

 Example of usage: `unmark [taskNumber]`